Designing a database for spatial interfaces

 // edge2.polys.spatial → { origin: [40, 80] }

-by guest type.
-Walk each edge to resolve the guest object, then read the edge's polys for
+Context-centric is the question "what's in this universe?"
+You read universe.children and get back edges grouped by guest type.
+Walk each edge to resolve the guest object, then read that edge's polys for the position.

 const children = await universe.getGuests(branch)